mdmayfield/Linux-XPS-15/NVidia Optimus.md

 [  103.812725] [ERROR]Module 'nvidia' is not found.
 ```
 Looks like this may have to do with not having Linux headers... running `sudo apt install linux-headers-lowlatency-hwe-16.04-edge` ...
 Progress.
 After installing those the only error running bumblebeed is `[ERROR]Module 'nvidia' is not found.`

+That seems to be because in bumblebee.conf, the KernelDriver was set to "nvidia" but there was no module called that.
+After changing KernelModule=nvidia-375, the error changes to `[ERROR]Cannot open or write pidfile /var/run/bumblebeed.pid.`

+Guessing this has to do with my user not being in the right group.
+Researching...